-Table 1 and Figure 3 show the distribution of areca nutin Indonesia’s 38 provinces.
+Table 1 and Figure 3 show the distribution of Areca nutin Indonesia’s 38 provinces.
 The exploration activities have never occurred in 16 of these provinces (indicated by red marks on the map).
 Meanwhile, eight provinces have been explored (indicated by green, yellow, and blue).
-Of the 24 provinces where areca nut germplasm is distributed, only three; Jambi Province, North Sulawesi Province, and West Sumatera (marked in yellow), officially have local superior arecavarieties.
+Of the 24 provinces where Areca nut germplasm is distributed, only three; Jambi Province, North Sulawesi Province, and West Sumatera (marked in yellow), officially have local superior varieties.
 These varieties, released by the Minister of Agriculture in 2012, 2019, and 2023, are suitable for use as a source of superior seeds.
-This data highlights the vast opportunity for further exploration of areca nut germplasm.
-It suggests the possibility of discovering new superior germplasm beyond the existing Betara, Emas, and Pinang Wangi arecavarieties.
+This data highlights the vast opportunity for further exploration of Areca nut germplasm.
+It suggests the possibility of discovering new superior germplasm beyond the existing Betara, Emas, and Pinang Wangi varieties.